00jacs/sveltekit-ultrafast/src/routes/analytics/docs.md

 1. Create a Google Analytics project.
 2. Add your `PUBLIC_GOOGLE_ANALYTICS_MEASUREMENT_ID` as `.env`.
-3. Add the same measurement id to the `lib/components/page/analytics` component in the `<script>` tag.

 And you should be good to go! 🎉